marcoaversa/marcoaversa.github.io/_pages/about.md

 📚 I completed my PhD in Computer Science at the University of Glasgow, focusing on integrating physical prior knowledge into machine learning workflows for computer vision.

-🔬 3+ years of experience with generative models / diffusion models / machine learning in physics and vice versa.
+🔬 3+ years of experience with generative models / diffusion models.

-🖼️ I'm currently really hyped by generative models (for 2D/3D imaging, self-supervised learning, ViTs, DiTs, multi-modal...) but I'm always excited to learn new and exotic research!
+🖼️ I'm currently really hyped by generative models and representation learning (for 2D/3D imaging, self-supervised learning, ViTs, DiTs, multi-modal...) but I'm always excited to learn new and exotic research!

 If you're interested in having a chat, please feel free to contact me!